How Eric Church Hilariously 'Stalked' One Artist For Concert For Carolina

 Photo: Getty Images

-Eric Church was determined to add legendary singer-songwriter and guitarist James Taylor to the Concert for Caroline lineup.
+Eric Church was determined to add legendary singer-songwriter and guitarist James Taylor to the Concert for Carolina lineup.

 Church offered “an inside story” about how he connected with Taylor during a press conference on Saturday morning (October 26).
 The press conference took place hours ahead of the star-studded benefit concert to help support hurricane relief efforts in the region in the aftermath of Hurricane Helene.
 The event took place at Bank of America stadium in Charlotte, North Carolina.